mfelice/didacta2025/README.md

 ## Automated essay scoring

 ### Task: Feature-based AES vs. LLMs
-**Score a sample student essay using a feature-based IELTS scoring model and an LLM.
+**Assign a CEFR level to a sample student essay using a feature-based AES system (e.g. Write&Improve) and an LLM.
 Which of them seems more accurate?**

 In today’s world, the fashion industry has a strong importance in people’s lives.
 The fashion industry say to the society what to wear and creates new types of clothes all the time.
 Some people claim that the fashion industry has a bad effect on people’s lives, they say that the fashion industry creates clothes that the society has to wear.
 Furthermore, the clothes’ price is extremely high and people, who can’t afford it, should not be in the society.